armbian/documentation/docs/Community_IRC.md

 **`DC-IRC`**

 - Has the purpose to relay messages between IRC and Discord.
 Applies for all channels beginning with `#armbian-` as well as `#armbian`.

-**`ArmbianHelper`**

-- Allows searching forums via Google API (not very precise though)
-  - Example: `,g Allwinner H6 panfrost`
-- A few more minor commands, mostly used by staff or do not need introduction
-  - `.nonprofit`, `.sed`, `.contribute`, `.rtfm`, `.fortune`, `.sunxi`, `.meson`, `help`, `help irc`, `.tvboxes`
-- Translation for non-native English speakers
-  - Simply start your sentence with `--` at the beginning and the bot will translate your message regardless of the source language into English.
-          *Note*: This services will be activated manually on demand (like planned meetings for example) since its backend generates cost.

 ## ❔ FAQ